Covert Comic Home Page

 Saturday

-I found fire water!!!
+I found firewater!!!

 That's right folks.
 I'm talking real, 100 proof, red-hot-sweet, good ol' made-in-America schnapps.
 The encrypted key of encrypted keys.

-By the way, this evening my beautiful wife called me from stateside.
+By the way, this evening my beautiful wife called from stateside.
 Seems she looked in the dictionary and figured out the "date" joke.
 Everything's fine now (not that it ever wasn't – but thanks for caring, America).

 Allah of which reminds me: